 The Zonta Club of Everett Foundation was founded in 2000 to assist the Zonta Club of Everett in meeting its service goals.

-The Zonta Club of Everett Foundation also funds a variety of local, national, and international service projects including:
+The Zonta Club of Everett Foundation funds a variety of local, national, and international service projects including:

 Young Woman in Public Affairs Scholarship